Energy Systems Engineering

 - An ability to use modern engineering software, processes, devices, and diagnostic tools for advanced engineering design and development.

-All ESE students are required to take four core courses (12 credit hours):
+All ESE students are required to take three core courses (9 credit hours):

 - ESE 500 Sustainable Energy Systems

 - ESE 501 or 502 Energy Conversion / Energy Storage

 - ECE 542 Introduction to Power Management and Reliability

 Select any 7 courses from the following list.

 Thesis option may be elected with the approval of the graduate program director.
 It will count for six (6) credit hours of graduate coursework replacing two courses in the Elective area and will extend at least two terms.